clojurewerkz/quartzite.docs/articles/getting_started.md

 by cron(8)(http://linux.die.net/man/8/cron).
 This form is concise but may also seem cryptic.
 As such, Cron schedules are most commonly used when migrating legacy applications or by developers who are deeply familiar with Cron.

-To define a trigger that will use a Cron expression schedule, you combine DSLs from `clojurewerkz.quartzite.triggers` and `clojurewerkz.quartzite.schedule.cron`:
+To define a trigger that will use a Cron expression schedule, you combine DSLs from `clojurewerkz.quartzite.triggers` and `clojurewerkz.quartzite.schedule.cron` namespaces:

 {% gist 4fdad0672e53b96b5732 %}